Home Telephone Location New Telephone Numbers

 What is a Conservation Area?

-A Conservation Area is an area designated because of its special architectural or historical significance, which is desirable to preserve or enhance.
-The Council have the power to designate an area of special architectural or historical interest as a Conservation Area.
-The designation of a Conservation Area indicates our positive commitment to these areas and our intention to preserve and enhance the quality of the environment.
+A Conservation Area is an area designated because of its special architectural or historical significance, which it is desirable to preserve or enhance.
+Newry, Mourne and Down District Council has the power to designate areas of special architectural or historical interest as Conservation Areas.
+The designation of a Conservation Area demonstrates our commitment to preserving and enhancing the quality of the local environment.

 Our Conservation Areas